HOW DO WE ARRANGE A WEDDING AT ST NICHOLAS’ OR ST MARY'S CHURCH?

 We ask the groom and the best man to be in church 30 minutes before the start of the service.
 If you have ushers, they should also come early as they will need to give out orders of service or hymn books and seat the guests.
 The bridesmaids and the bride should arrive 10 minutes before the service, to allow for photographs etc., and for the service to start on time.
 Please ensure that your photographer is aware of this and co-operates with the verger and minister on timing.

-We ask that phones are switched off when you are in church—for obvious reasons.
+We ask that all phones are switched off when you are in church—for obvious reasons.

 Your banns will be read on three Sundays at the main morning service at Nicholas’ or St Mary’s, as appropriate.
-When you book your wedding, we will let you know when the banns will be read.
-We ask you to make sure that you come to church on at least one occasion when your banns are being read, so that you have the pleasure of hearing them and know that they have been done.
+We will let you know at the appropriate time when the banns will be read.
+We would suggest that you come to church on at least one occasion when your banns are being read, so that you have the pleasure of hearing them and know that they have been done.
 When you come to church for this, please make yourself known to one of the wardens or clergy.
 Remember that you may also have to arrange to have banns read in other churches if you do not live in the parish, and you will need to provide us with the banns certificate a month before the wedding.

 Sometimes it is helpful for the people doing the flowers or photographs to come to church at this point too, especially if they are not familiar with the church.